itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

     Prototype: def read_file(filename=""):
     You must use the with statement
-    You t need to manage file permission or file doesn't exist exceptions.
+    You don’t need to manage file permission or file doesn't exist exceptions.
     You are not allowed to import any module